Canadian Dollar Climbs Against Most Majors () | aktiencheck.de

 dpa-AFX

-If the loonie extends its uptrend, it is likely to find resistance around 1.40 against the euro, 86.00 against the yen and 1.32 against the greenback.
+If the loonie extends its uptrend, it is likely to find resistance around 86.00 against the yen, 1.33 against the greenback and 1.40 against the euro.

 Copyright RTT News/dpa-AFX